 West Lake Hills, Texas

-The existing house on this site was a small 1970s-era “French style” structure on a hilltop site with an expansive tree canopy.
-Our goal was to preserve all of the site’s large live oaks while creating a larger and more transparent house that allowed the landscape to flow through all the living spaces, all while preserving the live oaks.
+This house was originally a small, 1970s-era “French style” house atop a hill among an expansive oak tree canopy.
+Our goal was to create a larger more transparent home that allowed the landscape to flow through all the living spaces, all while preserving the live oaks.

-Our strategy was to weave a series of masonry support walls between the trees, and to lift the primary mass of the house off the ground plane.
-These walls extend across the site to form interior and exterior rooms, defining family spaces on the lower level, while supporting a “floating box” of enclosed bedroom and private spaces above.
+A masonry support wall weaves between the trees and lifts the primary mass of the house off the ground.
+These walls extend to form interior and exterior rooms, defining family spaces on the lower level, while supporting a “floating box” of enclosed bedrooms and private spaces above.

 Architect: Specht Harpman